Click here for all links

 Jharna

-Himanshu Srivastava's choreography, The Abandoned Gopi, brought a refreshing perspective, maintaining a dynamic interplay between rhythmic passages and expressive segments.
+Himanshu Srivastava's choreography, The Abandoned Gopi, brought a refreshing perspective, maintaining a dynamic interplay between rhythmic passages and expressive segments, creating a performance that was both engaging and thought-provoking.

-Kruthika Thyagarajan's Mounam - The Voices of Silence displayed an elegant sense of structure and musicality, reflecting both tradition and a personal artistic voice.
+Bangalore based Kruthika Thyagarajan's Mounam - The Voices of Silence displayed an elegant sense of structure and musicality.
+Her choreography reflected a thoughtful engagement with the tradition while presenting a personal artistic voice.

 In addition to the selected artistes, the festival featured special guest presentations that broadened its artistic dialogue.
-Pinnal: Tales of a Sisterhood choreographed by Divya Nayar and presented by the Dakshina repertory, explored themes of feminine strength and solidarity through layered choreography and ensemble work.
+One such highlight Pinnal: Tales of a Sisterhood choreographed by Divya Nayar and presented by the Dakshina repertory, explored themes of feminine strength and solidarity through layered choreography that blended classical technique with contemporary sensibilities.
+Its evocative storytelling and ensemble dynamics added a powerful dimension to the festival.

 A special mention must be made of Shreya, who anchored the festival as the emcee, bringing clarity, warmth, and continuity to each evening's proceedings.

-A defining aspect of Jharna was the presence of an eminent panel of reviewers, Priya Murle, Shijith Nambiar and Parvathy Menon, Dr. Gayathri Kannan, and Dr. Anita Ratnam, whose thoughtful observations and feedback created a meaningful space for dialogue and reflection for the participating artistes.
+Jharna created a valuable space where emerging choreographers could present their work to an attentive and appreciative audience, while also engaging with guest reviewers who offered insightful feedback and suggestions on their performances.
+The distinguished panel of reviewers included renowned dancers and scholars: Priya Murle, Shijith Nambiar and Parvathy Menon, Dr. Gayathri Kannan, and Dr. Anita Ratnam, whose thoughtful observations and feedback created a meaningful space for dialogue and reflection for the participating artistes.

 Equally important was the collective effort that brought the festival to life.
 The dedication of the technical team, along with the committed staff of Bharata Kalanjali and Kaladham Trust, ensured the smooth execution of every performance.
 It was truly a collaborative effort, where every contribution played a role in the festival's success.